BeardOverflow/msi-ec/README.md

 ## Supported devices

-Check if your device is supported before attempting to install and use the driver.
-The list of supported devices can be found [here](docs/supported_devices.md).
+Before installation, check if your device is supported in [this list](https://github.com/BeardOverflow/msi-ec/discussions/277).

 Can't find your device in the list?
 Check the contribution guides and open a new issue.